Kilmar Abrego Garcia requests asylum in the US, hoping to prevent his deportation to Uganda

-WASHINGTON — (AP) — Kilmar Abrego Garcia, who has become the face of President Donald Trump 's hard-line immigration agenda, wants to seek asylum in the United States, his lawyers told a federal judge Wednesday.
+WASHINGTON — (AP) — Kilmar Abrego Garcia, whose case has come to encapsulate much of President Donald Trump 's hard-line immigration agenda, wants to seek asylum in the United States, his lawyers told a federal judge Wednesday.

 Abrego Garcia, 30, was detained Monday by U.S. Customs and Immigration Enforcement in Baltimore after leaving a Tennessee jail on Friday.
 The Trump administration said it intends to deport him to the African country of Uganda.